sandboxnu/pharmd-tracker-backend/README.md

 Now you have the backend running!

-You'll probably want to start sending your own requests, and a helpful tool for that is Postman, a desktop app that helps you test out APIs.
+You'll probably want to start sending your own requests and a helpful tool for that is Postman, a desktop app that helps you test out APIs.
 Here's a good article to get you started on using Postman: https://www.guru99.com/postman-tutorial.html.